jgrillo/forecast-rs/README.md

 Forecast-rs is a [Rust](https://www.rust-lang.org) client library for the [Dark Sky API](https://darksky.net/dev/).
 A crate is available from [crates.io](https://crates.io/crates/forecast).
-This project is tested against Rust stable, beta, and nightly (although Travis is configured to ignore failures on nightly).
+This project is tested daily against Rust stable, beta, and nightly (although Travis is configured to ignore failures on nightly).

-## Disclaimer: everything is alpha

-Until this project reaches 1.0.0, everything is subject to change.
-We will do our best to conform to [semver 2.0.0](http://semver.org).

 ## Contributing